MohammadMaftoun/shopping-experience-enhancer/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Prepare the e-commerce dataset for analysis by performing data cleansing techniques.
 4. Visualize the data using various plots and charts to gain insights into customer behavior.
-5. Utilize the RFM model to calculate scores for customers based on their recency, frequency, and monetary value.
+5. Utilize the RFM model to calculate customer scores based on their recency, frequency, and monetary value.
 6. Apply clustering algorithms to identify customer segments and their preferences.
 7. Expand the system by adding additional modules or techniques to enhance the recommendations further.